CommandPrompt-Wang/WinLauncher/README_en.md

 Result:
 <img width="200" alt="Example configuration" src="https://github.com/user-attachments/assets/08f1581a-94ae-4cf1-b096-803fd2dd7c7f" />

-A typical WinLauncher configuration file contains two main fields: `buttons` and `window`:
+A typical WinLauncher configuration file contains three main fields: `buttons`, `hotkey` and `window`:
 - `buttons`: It is a JSON array.
 The sub-members are JSON objects describing the type, icon, name, and action of the buttons
   - `type`: Describes the type of button.
 Can be a command button (`command`) or a menu button (`menu`).
   - `name`: Describes the name of the button.
 You can use & to set the Alt shortcut key.